thingsdb/ThingsDocs/v0/content/thingsdb-api/set_time_zone.md

 Argument | Type | Description
 --------- | ----------- | -----------
-collection | str/int (required) | Collection name or id to change the time zone for. zone | str (required) | New time zone.
+collection | str/int (required) | Collection name or Id to change the time zone for. zone | str (required) | New time zone.

 ### Return value